Celtic Otherworld: Irish mythology

 In Irish mythology, the Otherworld has various names.
-Names of the Otherworld, or places within it, include Tír nAill ("the other land"), Tír Tairngire ("land of promise/promised land"), Tír na nÓg ("land of the young/land of youth"), Tír fo Thuinn ("land under the wave"), Tír na mBeo ("land of the living"), Mag Mell ("plain of delight"), Mag Findargat ("the white-silver plain"), Mag Argatnél ("the silver-cloud plain"), Mag Ildathach ("the multicoloured plain"), Mag Cíuin ("the gentle plain"), and Emain Ablach (possibly "isle of apples").
+Names of the Otherworld, or places within it, include Tír nAill ("the other land"), Tír Tairngire ("land of promise/promised land"), Tír na nÓg ("land of the young/land of youth"), Tír fo Thuinn ("land under the wave"), Tír na mBeo ("land of the living"), Mag Mell ("plain of delight"), Mag Findargat ("the white-silver plain"), Mag Argatnél ("the silver-cloud plain"), Mag Ildathach ("the multicoloured plain"), Mag Ciúin ("the gentle plain"), and Emain Ablach (possibly "isle of apples").

 It is described as a supernatural realm where there is everlasting youth, beauty, health, abundance and joy, and where time moves differently.
 It is the dwelling place of the gods (the Tuatha Dé Danann) as well as certain heroes and ancestors.
 It was probably similar to the Elysium of Greek mythology and both may have a shared origin in ancient Proto-Indo-European religion.
 The Otherworld is elusive, but various mythical heroes—such as Cúchulainn, Fionn and Bran—visit it either through chance or after being invited by one of its residents.
 In Irish myth and later folklore, the festivals of Samhain and Beltane (Bealtaine) are liminal times, when contact with the Otherworld was more likely.

 In the tales, the Otherworld is often reached by entering ancient burial mounds, such as those at Brú na Bóinne and Cnoc Meadha.
 These were known as sídhe ("Otherworld dwellings") and were the dwellings of the gods, later called the aos sí or daoine sí ("Otherworld folk").
 Irish mythology says the gods retreated into the sídhe when the Gaels (Milesians) took Ireland from them.
 In some tales, the Otherworld is reached by going under the waters of pools, lakes, or the sea, or else by crossing the western sea.
 In Irish Immrama ("voyage") tales, a beautiful young Otherworld woman often approaches the hero and sings to him of this happy land.
 Sometimes she offers him an apple, or the promise of her love in exchange for his help in battle.
 He follows her, and they journey over the sea together and are seen no more.
 Their journey may be in a boat of glass, in a chariot, or on horseback (usually on a white horse, as in the case of the goddess Niamh of the Golden Hair).